-On November 22, 2021, the Company acquired all of the outstanding stock of OpenSlate.
-OpenSlate is a leading independent pre-campaign contextual targeting platform for social video and CTV.
+On November 22, 2021, the Company acquired OpenSlate, a leading independent pre-campaign contextual targeting platform for social video and CTV.
 OpenSlate's technology provides insight into the nature and quality of ad-supported content on large, video-driven social platforms, such as Facebook, TikTok and YouTube.